Quantum aspects of the classical Maxwell's equations in free space from the perspective of the correspondence principle: What do these results tell us about the postulates of Quantum Mechanics, and vice versa?

-It is obvious that everything that we have presented so far raises some new questions, which can also be answered with additional calculations.
-And, among these new questions, we can point out those that, for example, are related to the spin that is associated with light.
+because the only values that can arise, as a result of measuring $ A $, are the eigenvalues of $ \hat{A} $. \end{itemize} And since all other results, which can also be obtained by manipulating expressions other than (\ref{momento-angular}), allow us to recognise other physical observables that also satisfy $ \boldsymbol{\# 1} $ and $ \boldsymbol{\# 2} $, it is not wrong to conclude that the products contained in (\ref{densitity-prob-equal}) can, in fact, be interpreted as probability densities in this context, which is that of describing electromagnetic radiation in $ \boldsymbol{k} $-space \cite{akhiezer,mcweeny}.

+Incidentally, since $ \boldsymbol{\# 1} $ and $ \boldsymbol{\# 2} $ refer to these other physical observables that can be identified by manipulating (\ref{momento-angular}), a rather natural question arises: what are these observables?
+And, as simple as it may be to answer this question, doing so is very important because its answer leads us to an even more fundamental question, which is deeply connected to everything that has been presented so far.
+And what is this even more fundamental question?
+It is the one that deals with the spin that can be associated with electromagnetic radiation.
 After all, as much as Schrodinger obtained his wave equation by exploring a non-relativistic context \cite{schrodinger-1,schrodinger-2}, it is important to note that Maxwell's equations in free space, and consequently (\ref{sistema-maxwell-schrodinger}), are describing the behaviour of electromagnetic radiation that is relativistic.
-In this sense, and in order to understand how (\ref{sistema-maxwell-schrodinger}) supports the description of the spin of a photon, the first thing that we need to do is remember that the spin of a particle can always be interpreted as and intrinsic angular momentum.
-And, as the manipulation of (\ref{foton-energy}) has already shown us that the energy of an electromagnetic light wave, when written in terms of $ \boldsymbol{\varphi } \left( \boldsymbol{k} , t \right) $, can be interpreted as the eigenvalue of an operator $ \mathbb{H} $ that measures the energy of a photon, it is interesting to evaluate what an analogous manipulation, now of the expression
+In this sense, and since the spin of a particle can always be interpreted as intrinsic angular momentum, it becomes quite intuitive to evaluate whether, for example, the manipulation of (\ref{momento-angular}) reveals anything about the spin of this electromagnetic radiation described by $ \boldsymbol{\varphi } \left( \boldsymbol{k} , t \right) $.
+And what this manipulation shows us is that (\ref{momento-angular}) can be rewritten in terms of